ODM2/CZ-Manager/docs/source/index.rst

 ODM2 can be found here: https://github.com/ODM2

+Other ODM2 tools can be used in conjunction with ODM2 Admin, extensive testing has been done using ODM2 Admin with ODM2PythonAPI and WOFpy.

 Django models exist for all ODM2 tables.
 Forms for ODM2Core and a number of additional ODM2 tables.
 Sites are mapped via a leaflet mapping interface.
 Graphing of time series result values via highcharts are implemented.